wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Web/Framework/React/React-Syntax-Reference.md

 # Component: 组件开发

+* [2017-How Pure CSS Images Helped Me Understand React Components](https://parg.co/bL6): How did I overcome impostor syndrome and finally learn React?
+There are a few reasons but one of the most significant ones was learning how to make pure CSS images.

 * [2017-Convert React.createClass to ES6 Class](https://daveceddia.com/convert-createclass-to-es6-class/): As of React 15.5, createClass is deprecated.
 You’ll get warnings in the console if you’re using it in your code – and, when React 16 comes out, createClass will be removed entirely.

 * [2017-React Lifecycle Methods- how and when to use them](https://parg.co/bCT): The above is the life of a React component, from birth (pre-mounting) and death (unmounting).